 · accurately and appropriately represent the interests of the Department of Public Health in local, regional, and national coalitions

 · manage policy implementation, including development of timelines, overseeing work of partner agencies, demanding accountability, and modifying approaches as the circumstances require

 · work collaboratively and maintain effective relationships with associates and partners from other agencies

-Any equivalent combination of education and experience determined to be acceptable by the Office of Human Resources which has included the completion of a Bachelor's degree in public health, public policy, political science or other related field as an educational minimum.
+Any equivalent combination of education and experience determined to be acceptable by the Office of Human Resources which has included the completion of a Bachelor's degree in public health, public policy, nutrition, political science or other related field as an educational minimum.